New York Groove

-"New York Groove" is a song written by English musician and producer Russ Ballard.
-The song was covered by rock band Hello in 1975 and later by Ace Frehley (formerly of Kiss) for his 1978 solo album.
-Frehley's version is the best-known version of the song.
+"New York Groove" is a song written by the English musician and producer Russ Ballard.
+The song was originally recorded by the glam rock band Hello in 1975 and was later covered by Ace Frehley, lead guitarist of American rock band Kiss for his 1978 solo album.
+Frehley's version is also well known, especially in the United States.

 Hello version

 British glam rock band Hello first recorded the song in 1975, for their debut album, Keeps Us Off the Streets.

 The song was a number nine hit in the UK, and subsequently reached number seven in Germany.
+The song is featured on a radio station and played during the end credits of the 2008 video game Grand Theft Auto IV.

 Ace Frehley version

-Ace Frehley, best known as the lead guitarist of Kiss, recorded "New York Groove" for his first solo album, Ace Frehley, released in 1978; the album was released concurrently with solo albums from the other three Kiss members: Peter Criss, Gene Simmons and Paul Stanley.
+Ace Frehley, best known as the lead guitarist of Kiss, recorded "New York Groove" for his first solo album, Ace Frehley, released in 1978; the album was released concurrently with solo albums from the other three Kiss members: Peter Criss; Gene Simmons; and Paul Stanley.
 Frehley originally "scoffed" at the idea of the remake, but co-producer Eddie Kramer persisted.
 It was released as a single and the song made it to No. 13 on the Billboard Hot 100, by far the highest-charting single from any of the four solo albums.
 Frehley once told Rolling Stone magazine that his unique take on the song was inspired by his experience with hookers in New York City's Times Square in the 1970s.

-"New York Groove" was performed on Kiss's tours of 1979 and 1980, and became a staple of Frehley's shows during his solo tours in the 1980s and 90s, and again during the Reunion Tour when he rejoined Kiss in 1996.
+"New York Groove" was performed on Kiss's tours of 1979 and 1980, and became a staple of Frehley's shows during his solo tours in the 1980s and 1990s, and again during the Reunion Tour when he rejoined Kiss in 1996.

-A live version of the song can be found on the Japanese version of the 1996 Kiss album You Wanted the Best, You Got the Best!! (and the U.S. vinyl version) recorded in Sydney, Australia in 1980, which would also make it one of the few live recordings released by the group to feature longtime drummer Eric Carr.
+A live version of the song can be found on the Japanese CD and American vinyl re-releases of the Kiss album You Wanted the Best, You Got the Best!!
+(1996), which was originally recorded in Sydney, Australia in 1980.
+It is one of the few officially released Kiss live recordings to feature drummer Eric Carr.